celanthe/ftdc-terraform-workshop/README.md

-# ftdc-terraform-workshop
+# Welcome to the workshop

-FinTech DevCon workshop repository for, "Hashicorp Vault, Terraform, and CI/CD for the fintech industry".
+## This repository is a starting point for the FinTech DevCon workshop, "Hashicorp Vault, Terraform, and CI/CD for the fintech industry".